Reno, Nevada Population 2019

-Reno is a city in Nevada known for its casinos.
+Reno is a city in the state of Nevada, which is commonly known for its casinos.
 Located in the northwestern part of Nevada, it is the county seat of Washoe County and the most populous city in Nevada outside of the Las Vegas metropolitan area.
 Reno is located in the high desert valley at the foot of the Sierra Nevada about 26 miles north of the capital, Carson City, and 22 miles northeast of Lake Tahoe and it is known as "the Biggest Little City in the World."

-Reno has an estimated population of 237,000, which makes it the 4th most populous city in Nevada after Las Vegas, Henderson, and North Las Vegas.
+Reno has an estimated population of 250,998, which makes it the 4th most populous city in Nevada after Las Vegas, Henderson, and North Las Vegas.
 The Reno-Sparks metropolitan area, or Truckee Meadows, has a population of more than 500,000 people.
-The city proper has a population density of 2,186 people per square mile, or 844 people per square kilometer.
+The city proper has a population density of 2,186 people per square mile or 844 people per square kilometer.

 Reno was first inhabited by the prehistoric Martis people.
 Pioneers began settling in the area in the 1850s, many of whom lived off subsistence farming and business from travelers on the California Trail.
 Gold was discovered nearby in 1850 which started a small mining community, but it was the discovery of silver in 1859 that started a mining rush.

-To connect nearby Virginia City with the California Trail, Charles Fuller constructed a toll bridge cross the Truckee River that same year.
+To connect nearby Virginia City with the California Trail and to earn a coin or two, a man named Charles Fuller constructed a toll bridge across the Truckee River that same year.
 It was renamed Lake's Crossing once it was sold to Myron Lake and it became the largest town in the county by 1864.
 Reno was established in 1868 after the First Transcontinental Railroad was completed and named after Major General Jesse Reno, a Union officer killed in the Civil War.

 Reno Population Growth

 Between 2011 and 2012, Reno's population grew more than 1% as many people moved to the county from other parts of the United States.
-There may not be enough jobs to sustain the population growth, however, according to a Nevada State demographer.
-Washoe County had greater growth in the last decade, with year-to-year growth of over 10,000 three different times.
+There may not be enough jobs to sustain the population growth, however, according to The Nevada State Demographer, Washoe County had more significant growth in the last decade, with year-to-year growth of over 10,000 three different times.

 As the population of Washoe County and Nevada grow, the demographics are shifting.
 The non-Hispanic white population has dropped in every county between 2010 and 2014 except for three counties.
 In Washoe County, the non-Hispanic white population grew very slightly, with the Latino population growing 5%.